 However, there was a difference in the texture.
-The Ninja smoothie had more visible patches of green where the fibers of the kale had not completely been broken down, whereas the NutriBullet smoothie came out much more finely blended and it tasted very smooth.
+The Ninja smoothie had more visible patches of green where the fibers of the kale had not completely been broken down, whereas the Nutribullet smoothie came out much more finely blended and it tasted very smooth.

 While the NutriBullet produced a better smoothie, it really is designed to do only this.
-The Ninja BL480D Nutri 1000 Watt Auto-IQ Blender also has a pulse mode and a max blend mode, which I have used to make smoothie bowls in the past, and which is very effective on purely frozen ingredients.
+The Ninja Nutri Pro 1000 Watt Auto-IQ Blender also has a pulse mode and a max blend mode, which I have used to make smoothie bowls in the past, and which is very effective on purely frozen ingredients.

 Looks-wise, I do think the NutriBullet has a more appealing color selection and overall appearance.
 The bullet design is extended down to the metallic base, and NutriBullet has also launched an exclusive range of fun colors with a matt base, which is perfect for strictly color-coordinated kitchens.

 We have reviewed a number of NutriBullet and Ninja blenders, and while we put two personal-sized blenders head-to-head, if you are looking for a large or multi-serve blender, our reviews can still come in useful.